kubernetes-sigs/external-dns/docs/tutorials/bizflycloud.md

       targetPort: 80
 ```

-Note the annotation on the service; use the same hostname as the BizflyCloud DNS zone created above.
+Note the annotation on the service; use the same hostname as the Bizfly Cloud DNS zone created above.
 The annotation may also be a subdomain
 of the DNS zone (e.g. 'www.example.com').

 By setting the TTL annotation on the service, you have to pass a valid TTL, which must be 5 or above.